Amii-Training/cloud/README.md

 This section guides you to containerize your application.
 A Dockerfile with related configurations is already available in the root of the project.
 You may refer to https://docs.docker.com/engine/reference/builder/ to learn more about the syntax.

-Modify line 8 with the correct docker syntax so that the docker daemon can download and install your application from Python Package Index (hint: use pip)
+Modify `line #8` with the correct docker syntax so that the docker daemon can download and install your application from Python Package Index (hint: use pip)

 11. Install Docker by referring to https://docs.docker.com/get-docker/

-  Once installed, from the root of the project, execute `docker build -t <docker_username>/hospital_service:1.0.0 .` to [build and tag](https://docs.docker.com/engine/reference/commandline/build/) a docker image by reading the instructions from the Dockerfile
+  Once installed, from the root of the project, execute `docker build -t <docker_username>/hospital_service:latest .` to [build and tag](https://docs.docker.com/engine/reference/commandline/build/) a docker image by reading the instructions from the Dockerfile
   (replace `docker_username` with your actual docker username).

 12. Great job!
 You have built a flask based microservice and containerized it using Docker.
 Let's see how to run the service using the created docker image.

-  To run the docker image, execute `docker run -p 5000:5000 <docker_username>/hospital_service:1.0.0` from the command line
+  To run the docker image, execute `docker run -p 5000:5000 <docker_username>/hospital_service:latest` from the command line

   You should be able to access the service using any of following endpoints, `http://localhost:5000/doctors`, `http://localhost:5000/doctors/<speciality>`, `http://localhost:5000/hospitals/<hospital>`, where you need to replace the speciality and hospital with respective values